TheStalwart/tips-website/os/Windows11.md

 Microsoft doesn't offer a straightforward way to download the enablement package, so try [this link](https://www.xda-developers.com/windows-11-version-23h2-manual-install/) instead.

+## Random freezes when using web browsers
+Use [MPO-GPU-FIX](https://github.com/RedDot-3ND7355/MPO-GPU-FIX) utility.
+From my personal experience, the patch needs to be reapplied after major OS updates.

 ## Useful utilities
 - [WinCaffeine](https://wincaffeine.jonaskohl.de/) - tray utility to prevent PC from sleeping